 Pokémon Sword and Shield gives fans the opportunity to flex their competitive muscles against one another in not only monthly competitive seasons but also in Ranked Series, which have ever changing rulesets for players to compete within.

-In this guide, we’re going to briefly go over some of the important rules and restrictions for Ranked Battles newcomers, which Pokémon are eligible for Season 8, and which Pokémon look to define the meta for the next few months.
+We’re going to briefly go over some of the important rules and restrictions for Ranked Battles newcomers, which Pokémon are eligible for Season 9, and which Pokémon look to define the meta for the next few months.

-Pokémon ranked Series 8 began on February 1 and ends on April 30.
+Pokémon Ranked Series 9 began on May 1 and should end on July 31.

 For those new to competitive play in main series Pokémon games, you’ll first need to know what the rules and regulations are for Ranked Battles

-While the entire 27-page VCG rulebook goes into every possible nook and cranny of competitive play, including what will happen to you if you’re caught cheating, we’ve cherry picked the important rules for Ranked Series 8 that you need to know.
+While the entire 27-page VCG rulebook goes into every possible nook and cranny of competitive play, including what will happen to you if you’re caught cheating, we’ve cherry picked the important rules for Ranked Battles that you need to know.

 Ranked single battles are also available with a separate ranked ladder for you to climb.
 However, double battles are the main competitive format.

-Along with one of these powerful restricted Pokémon, players have access to all Pokémon in the Galar, Isle of Armor, and The Crown Tundra Pokédexes.
+Players have access to all Pokémon in the Galar, Isle of Armor, and The Crown Tundra Pokédexes, as well as a few other groups such as starters from the Hoenn and Alola regions or Ultrabeasts.

 Pokémon you bring into battle must have been acquired in Pokémon Sword or Shield, or you can use Pokémon from previous games that you’ve transferred in via Pokémon HOME – but they must have the Battle Ready symbol next to their name (this essentially means that any moves not featured in Sword and Shield have been forgotten).